eallanjoseph123/menu-app-microservice/README.md

 <h2>Overview</h2>
 <p>This is a pet project and a playground for me where i can implement any technologies and try different things</p>

-<p>Menu app is a microservice where different domain business is seperated like Cart and Inventory.</p>
+<p>Menu app is a microservice where different domain business is seperated like Cart and Inventory.Those services can communicate through Messaging queue and services are accessible through Proxy service which is Zuul API Gateway.
+All services such as zuul api gateway, cart and inventory are registered in Eureka Discovery.</p>

 <h2>Architecture</h2>